drawsocket/drawsocket.github.io/installation.md

 5. When running the `drawsocket` server for the first time: click on the `script npm install` message to download the `drawsocket` module and dependency libraries (note that you will need to be connected to the internet for the download to work).
 6. Refer to the examples in the `drawsocket` help file, and in the Max Extras menu.
 7. See the [Overview](overview.html) and [API](api.html) pages for more details.

+`drawsocket` is also well integrated in the [MaxScore](http://www.computermusicnotation.com) notation framework.

 # Pure Data
 {: class="api_key"}